eknovoa/codepath-prework/README.md

 Able to track progress of book while reading it based on the page # or percentage of completion Being able to keep inventory of books while also connecting with friends to see what they are currently reading.

-Think of an app idea that you would like to build.
+- [x] Think of an app idea that you would like to build.
 It can be a new idea or an improvement on an existing app.
 Write a short paragraph describing the app and the features you would like to implement

+I know there are already a lot of financial tracking apps out there, but I have started designing one for fun.
+I think it would be really cool to build it out and implement data visualization as well as machine learning to suggest to users ways to save money based on their current spending habits, etc.

 ## Notes

-Describe any challenges encountered while building the app.
+Initial challenge was just figuring out the functionality to change the label text color between black and white, but I was able to figure it out pretty quickly.

 ## License